(Live workshop using Zoom)

-The tutor will need access to your email address to enable her to send you a link to the class - we will presume that by booking this course you are giving permission unless you contact us to state otherwise.
+Nigel will need access to your email address to enable him to send you any workshop notes - we will presume that by booking this course you are giving permission unless you contact us to state otherwise.

 Overseas participants - Please check the time of the workshop if you are outside the UK.
 This link which will help you to calculate the timing of the online workshop: https://www.timeanddate.com/worldclock/custom.html